 Front End Developer | Photographer | Nice Guy

 Welcome to ClintMilner.com.
 I’m Clint Milner and most people would say that Clint Rocks!
 Other people probably say that those people are too optimistic.
-Anyway, I’m a Colorado boy that has traveled the world and ended up with my amazing wife and beautiful baby girl in Buckinghamshire, England.
+Anyway, I’m a Colorado boy that has traveled the world and ended up with my amazing wife and the cutest little girls in Buckinghamshire, England.

 I also enjoy taking and editing photos.
 Landscapes, Nature, Time Lapse, Macro, Wide Angle, Long Exposure, and HDR photography combined with shutter speed experiments can be found on the memory cards of my Canon 60D or my iPhone 6.

 Head of Development • January 2016 - Present

 Lead Front End/Software Engineer • January 2015 - January 2016

 Front End Engineer • January 2013 - December 2014

 Intermediate Web Developer • February 2012 - January 2013